• Skip to primary navigation

 Instructions

-• Optional: Garnish with green onions and sesame seeds.
+• Add the fried chicken and toss to evenly coat in the sauce.
+Remove from heat.
+Garnish with green onions and sesame seeds.
 Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!